- This piece was written over a year ago. It may no longer accurately reflect my views now, or may be factually outdated.

 - 8 MP rear camera, 1.9 MP front camera.

 PINE64 offer the GNU/Linux-based PinePhone, which is still in early adopter stage.
-Purism are coming out with the Librem 5 soon (unless the whole thing ends up being a scam).
+Purism are also supposed to be coming out with the Librem 5 soon.

 - $149.99 (~£116);